Custom African Safaris

 A Sophisticated and Developed Tourism Industry

 It's an inherent and intricate understanding of the environment that has helped the continent develop a very sophisticated and developed tourism industry.
 The basic logistics of offering African safari can be baffling to visitors.
 Travel companies must find a way to peacefully and harmoniously provide accommodation and experiences in the most remote of unfenced hinterlands.
 This isn't a case of throwing up a city hotel or offering a tour along sealed roads.
 It's taking people out into landscapes that may never have been inhabited by man.
-Combining ancestral tribal knowledge with ideas from around the world, the African safari industry has managed to offer comfort and luxury, without any major impact to the environment.
+Combining ancestral tribal knowledge with ideas from around the world, the African safari industry has managed to offer comfort and luxury, without any major impact on the environment.

 Camps and lodges are erected in the most secluded wilderness, hundreds of miles from any roads or settlements.
 Tiny planes transport people from national park to national park, the dusty airstrips sometimes having to be cleared of antelope in advance.
 Deep in the desert there are luxury camps with flowing hot water and private plunge pools overlooking plains of giraffe and buffalo.
 While notions of simplicity and underdevelopment are often applied to Africa, realizing and organizing such demanding logistics necessitates a professional and developed tourism industry.
 When such commitment and effort is required to get an operation off the ground, expect an attention to detail that occupies every corner.